I explained in the last entry this transition period, following the "dark night" (i.e. passive night of spirit).

 So in my own case my earliest realisation of the neglected qualitative aspect of mathematical understanding came from this attempted scientific mapping of human development.

-Going back to my personal story, though this transitional period enabled me to readapt again to the world, with the consequent lifting of accumulated depression, I began to realise that this was no "normal" reality that I was now experiencing.
+Going back to my personal story, though this transitional period, (from '76 -'80) enabled me to readapt again to the world, with the consequent lifting of accumulated depression, I began to realise that this was no "normal" reality that I was now experiencing.

 So the very problems of disillusionment with temporal phenomena and the consequent search for a deeper meaning began to surface once more in a very keen manner.